-Getting a flu vaccination is important protection in a normal year, but it’s even more vital this flu season that includes COVID-19.
+Getting a flu vaccination is important protection in a normal year, but it’s even more vital this flu season as COVID-19 cases tick updward.

 Both influenza and COVID-19 are viruses that can lead to serious complications.
 Dr. Charles Bregier, Novant Health medical director of corporate health, answers some questions about this flu season that will deal with two overlapping viruses.

 Some people don’t believe in flu shots, or skip years between vaccinations.
 Why should people not put off a flu shot, no matter what their situation is?

 Flu is very contagious and it can cause severe illness and complications.
 The flu is prevented very well most seasons by getting a flu vaccine.
 It can make your arm muscle a little sore, but it’s local discomfort that all people generally get.
 It can protect you from the flu.
 More importantly, it can protect family members from the flu.
 If you get the flu, and you bring it home and you have a family member who has underlying asthma, emphysema, heart disease, liver disease, kidney disease, any number of chronic conditions, they could get extremely ill.

 Can the flu vaccine or the COVID-19 vaccine protect me the same?

 No, they're two different viruses, and you need two different vaccinations.
 The influenza vaccine basically protects against the four dominant strains of flu that were prevalent in the Southern Hemisphere during our summer, which is their winter.
 Those are the strains that typically spread to the Northern Hemisphere during our winter.
 It's normally two influenza A strains and two influenza B strains.
 The coronavirus is a totally different type of virus, and you need a COVID vaccine in order to provide protection.
 There is going to be no cross-immunity between an influenza vaccine and a COVID-19 vaccine.

 Is a flu vaccination even more important this year because of COVID-19?